-Santander is a ferry port and the capital city of the autonomous Cantabria, on the Spain's north coast.
-The city is located west of Bilbao and east of Gijon France.
-It has population around 180,000. ) and covers an area of 35 km2 (14 ml2).
-The Old Town's restaurants and bars are well known among tourists, as well as the El Sardinero beach located a couple of kilometres away.
+Santander is a ferry port and capital city of Cantabria (autonomous state in Spain) located on Spain's northern coast.
+The city is west of Bilbao and east of Gijon France, and has population around 180,000.

 As a service centre at regional level, the city of Santander contains major public institutions as well as private organisations with many employees, including the University of Cantabria, Grupo Santander, Marqués de Valdecilla University Hospital.
 Activities related to leisure, tourism and culture are an important part of its economy, and the municipal and regional authorities look to increase the summer tourist trade via additional offerings, such as conferences, conventions, cultural festivals and cruises.